 - Put on a Bus: Leaves with Jake and Inari at the end of Blood Rites to open a feng shui business in California.

-- Stage Name: "Gowan Commando", at Harry's suggestion.
+- Stage Name: "Gowan Commando", at Jake's suggestion.

 - Taking the Bullet: For Inari Raith, though unlike many examples of this trope, he survives.